Top of main content

 • When dramatic sell-offs happen, it can be upsetting especially in the face of sensational headlines and negative media coverage, often challenging investors’ commitments to their long-term investment plans.

-• Now that we are arguably in the later stage of the business cycle, further periods of volatility may lie ahead.
+• Market events across the world suggest further periods of volatility may lie ahead.
 While there is no fool-proof method to navigate market ups and downs, the following tips can help.

 1 .
 Keep calm